ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

 -   `targeting`: Sets a custom targeting parameter for this slot.
 Values must of the form:
     -   `"<key_string>":"<value_string>"` or
     -   `"<key_string>":["<value1>", "<value2>", ...]`.
 See below for example.
+-   `ppid`: Sets a custom provided user ID for targeting.
+Do not set on the AMP cache since this value is expected to be dynamic.

 Example with json attribute: